osm-quality/wikibrain/README.md

 - first you need to clone, modify and install as a python package [this thing](https://codeberg.org/matkoniecz/osm_handling_config) - pull request providing cache location in a better way (config file? environment variable?) is welcome

+Finally, install packages in a standard way (providing config and this should be the only steps, sorry):

+`pip3 install -r requirements.txt`

 # Running tests

 `python3 -m unittest`